-In command format descriptions, braces indicate a required choice of options; you must choose one of the options listed.
+In command format descriptions, braces indicate required

+choices; you must choose at least one of the items listed.
+Do not type the braces on the command line.

-bold text Bold text represents the introduction of a new term or the name of an argument, an attribute, or a reason.
+bold type Bold type represents the introduction of a new term.
+It also represents the name of an argument, an attribute, or a reason.

 Italic text indicates important information, complete titles of manuals, or variables.
-Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER=name), and in command parameters in text (where device-name contains up to five alphanumeric characters).
+Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER=name), and in command parameters in text (where dd represents the predefined code for the device type).